rdp/ffmpeg-windows-build-helpers/README.md

     % gcc -march=core-avx-i ...

-Benchmarks prove that modifying the CFLAGS this way (at least using libx264) doesn't end up helping much speed-wise (it might make a smaller executable?) since libx264 auto detects and auto uses your cpu capabilities anyway, so until further research is done, these options may not actually provide significant speedup.
+Benchmarks prove that modifying the CFLAGS this way (at least using libx264) doesn't end up helping much speed-wise (it might make a smaller executable?) since libx264 auto detects and auto uses your cpu capabilities anyway, so until further research is done, these options may not actually provide significant or any speedup, while making the executable "undistributable" since it can only be run on certain cpu's, but it's fun!
 Ping me if you get different results than this, as you may be wasting your time using the `--cflags=` parameter here.

 Note that the build scripts fetch stable sources (not mainline) which may contain slightly older/out of date dependency versions, and as such, there may be implied security risks (see CVEs that may not be patched downstream), though FFmpeg itself will be built from git master by default.